aleksandarMilev/soldier-track/README.md

 ### 2. Set Up Environment Variables

-Create a file similar to the .env-sample.
+Create a .env file in the root directory (you can use the .env-sample as skeleton).
 It should be something like this:

 ```bash
 ASPNETCORE_ENVIRONMENT=Development